eko/slackbot/README.md

 ## A robot example application

-This sample application answers to the following command:
+This example application answers to the following command:

 * @yourbotname hello <name>: Renders "hello <name>!",